 As one person controls the dolly, have the other support the action of moving the fridge back.
 Ensure that the top and bottom of the appliance are positioned evenly.
 You don’t want to tip it more than 45 degrees as you carefully move it toward the doorway.
 If you need to set it down for any reason, then do so slowly and with someone guiding it down.

 If you have stairs to navigate, then one person should control the dolly while the other guides the appliance down each step.
 Pull the dolly back toward you while keeping the refrigerator tilted.
 The other person will ensure that the fridge doesn’t move forward too far.

 6. Place the refrigerator on the moving truck.

 Once the appliance is outside, you can move it into the truck by using a platform or plank to roll it up.
 Lifting a fridge onto the vehicle is a recipe for a sore back and potential injury.
-Avoid laying the unit on its side if possible when placing it, and then secure it to the truck with straps along the top and sides of the refrigerator.
+Avoid laying the unit on its side if possible when placing it, and then secure it to the truck with straps along the refrigerator’s top and sides.